 About the Journal

-eTropic journal is free open access; indexed in Scopus, Google Scholar, DOAJ and Ulrich's; archived in Pandora and Sherpa/Romeo; DOIs and Crossref; ranked Scimago Q2.
+eTropic journal is free open access, indexed in Scopus, Google Scholar, DOAJ and Ulrich's, and archived in Pandora and Sherpa/Romeo. eTropic uses DOIs and Crossref.
+The journal is ranked Scimago Q1.

 Editor-in-Chief Associate Professor Anita Lundberg